ComputeStacks/cs-docker-whmcs/README.md

 ## Submitting Issues

-You may open an issue on our gitlab instance, [here](https://git.cmptstks.com/cs-public/images/whmcs/-/issues).
+If you encounter a technical issue, you may [open an issue](https://github.com/ComputeStacks/cs-docker-whmcs/issues).
 However, for questions or how-to's, please [post on our forum](https://forum.computestacks.com).

 ## Contributing